MiczFlor/RPi-Jukebox-RFID/documentation/builders/system.md

 4. [Web UI](system.md#web-ui) which is served through an Nginx web server
 5. A set of [Configuration Tools](../developers/coreapps.md#configuration-tools) and a set of [Developer Tools](../developers/coreapps.md#developer-tools)

-.. note:: The default install puts everything into the users home folder `~/RPi-Jukebox-RFID`.
+> [!NOTE] The default install puts everything into the users home folder `~/RPi-Jukebox-RFID`.
-    Another folder might work, but is certainly not tested.
+> Another folder might work, but is certainly not tested.

 ## Music Player Daemon (MPD)